novasamatech/nova-spektr/README.md

 pnpm start:renderer
 ```

-## Start debug mode
+## Start in development mode
-The `debug` run configuration **shouldn't be** used for production.
+The `dev` run configuration **shouldn't be** used for production.
 This configuration is only for developing new features and
 debugging errors.

-Debug configuration uses:
+Development configuration uses:
 1. [`chains_dev.json`](/src/renderer/services/network/common/chains/chains_dev.json) file that contains testnets in order to debug and test new features
 2. debug tools are enabled by default
 3. error handling is turned off in order to pay developer's attention to errors